 - English Camps: Special camps are organized throughout the year to promote English use and provide enrichment for students.
 These camps may have specific themes – ETAs have led camps with a photography theme or environmental focus.
 ETA camps are often collaborative projects between ETA schools and can involve ETAs, students, teachers and staff from multiple schools.

 - Community Engagement: ETAs immerse themselves in their local communities by participating in local festivities and activities.
 While ETAs are required to maintain their focus and commitment to their school, they may volunteer locally at orphanages or start projects such as community gardens and recycling projects.
 ETAs often connect with communities from home via pen pal programs.
 Through cultural exchanges like these, ETAs have a broad impact on their schools and communities.

-* Note that the ETA program is not the same as the Fulbright Scholar grant (for applicants with PhDs) or Fulbright Student Research grant (for students researching for Masters or PhD programs), and they are therefore not a Fulbright Scholar.
+* Note that the ETA program is under the umbrella of U.S. Students Program that also includes Fulbright Student Research grant (for students researching for Masters or PhD programs) and is entirely separate from the Fulbright Scholar research grant programs (for applicants with PhDs).
 The use of IIE or U.S. State Department with ETA program is a misnomer.
 This program is simply known as Fulbright ETA and is managed by Fulbright Commissions across the globe and the U.S. Embassy when the former is absent.
-The Malaysian ETA Program is managed by the Malaysian-American Commission on Educational Exchange.
+The Malaysian ETA Program is administered by the Malaysian-American Commission on Educational Exchange (MACEE).

 BACKGROUND OF THE PROGRAM